-- Synchronous (pub/sub; request/reply) and asynchronous (push/pull; stream). - One-to-many, many-to-one and one-to-one (pub/sub) messaging patterns. - Exactly Once Processing - o Idempotent Writes a message/event is written once, and only once, by a sender. - Idempotent Read a message/event is delivered only once to a receiver (and/or each message/event will need to be uniquely identified, and receiver processes can detect duplicates and gaps in message sequences) - First-In-First-Out (FIFO) Delivery the order in which messages are sent and received is strictly preserved. - Consumers will be able to process messages/events at their own speed ("message throttling") independently to other consumers. - Durable subscriptions when a Consumer is off-line due to a planned or unplanned outage, the DIP must retain any messages/events for the Consumer for up to 14 days for standard consumption.
-After this time, the Consumer must use the Event Replay facility (see the section to retrieve messages).
-However, this is not considered to be standard consumption. - Message exchange traceability ensure message delivery with repudiation for both receipt and delivery builtin - Message archive and replay
+- Synchronous (pub/sub; request/reply) and asynchronous (push/pull; stream). - One-to-many, many-to-one and one-to-one (pub/sub) messaging patterns. - Exactly Once Processing - o Idempotent Writes a message/event is written once, and only once, by a sender. - Idempotent Read a message/event is delivered only once to a receiver (and/or each message/event will need to be uniquely identified, and receiver processes can detect duplicates and gaps in message sequences) - The requirement for FIFO has been dropped (21/03/2021) First-In-First-Out (FIFO) Delivery the order in which messages are sent and received is strictly preserved. - Market Participants receiving messages will be able to process messages/events at their own speed ("message throttling") independently to other Market Participants. - Durable subscriptions when a Market Participant is off-line due to a planned or unplanned outage, the DIP must retain any messages/events for the Market Participant for up to 14 days for standard consumption.
+After this time, the Market Participants may use the Event Replay facility (see the section 5.5.11).
+However, this is not considered to be standard consumption. - Message exchange traceability ensure message delivery with repudiation for both receipt and delivery builtin. - Message archive and replay